mzzavaa/juggle-tech-demo/content/about/_index.md

 # About JuggleTech Dashboard

-JuggleTech is an open-source **learning dashboard** created by AWS Heroes **Linda Mohamed** and **Nana Janashia** from Austria.
-The project combines technical learning with real-world project building, using juggling as a metaphor for skill acquisition.
+JuggleTech is an **idea in development** by AWS Hero **Linda Mohamed**.
+The concept envisions a **learning dashboard** that combines technical skill-building with real-world project creation, using juggling as a metaphor for progressive learning and mastery.

 ## The Juggling Metaphor